 If you don’t have git installed, you can also get a tarball or zip of the latest development snapshot of Rakudo from github by visiting http://github.com/rakudo/rakudo/tree/nom and clicking “Download”.
 Then unpack the tarball or zip.

-Building Rakudo from the sources requires Perl 5.8 or newer, a C compiler, a make utility, git, and the ICU4C library.
+Building Rakudo from the sources requires Perl 5.8 or newer, a C compiler, a make utility, git, and in case you build for the parrot backend the ICU4C library.

 Once these prerequisites are installed, build and install Rakudo as follows: